Expungement

 • Two years for sentences not exceeding twelve months and those imposed for reckless offenses.

-• Three years for other less serious penalties of less than three years.
+• Three years for other less severe penalties of less than three years.

-• Five years for the remaining less serious penalties equal to or greater than three years.
+• Five years for the remaining less severe penalties equal to or greater than three years.

 The term is counted from the day following the day on which the penalty is extinguished.